o3de/o3de.org/content/docs/learning-guide/tutorials/rendering/vegetation-bending-tutorial.md

 {{< video src="/images/atom-guide/vegetation-bending-tutorial/detailbendingtree.mp4" autoplay="true" loop="true" width="100%" muted="true" info="The tree in the Editor with detail bending applied, moving the leaves slightly." >}}

 ### Add main bending
 The leaves are moving now, but the tree doesn't sway yet.
-We will now add main bending, the overall sway and movement that the whole tree experiences.
+You will now add main bending, the overall sway and movement that the whole tree experiences.

 1. Open `VegetationBending_Common.azsli`.

 1. At the bottom, add a function to make the tree sway.
-Using the current position of the vertex (after it has been changed from the detail bending) and the bending determined by the wind, we can bend the tree as a whole.
+Using the current position of the vertex (after it has been changed from the detail bending) and the bending determined by the wind, you can bend the tree as a whole.

    ```hlsl
    float3 MainBending(float3 objectSpacePosition, float4 bending)